toeverything/AFFiNE/README.md

 -   Atomic
     -   The basic element of affine are blocks, not pages.
         -   Blocks can be directly reuse and synced between pages.
-    -   Pages and blocks are searched and organized on the basis of connected graphs, not tree-like paths.
+    -   Pages and blocks are searched and organized based on connected graphs, not tree-like paths.
     -   Dual-link and semantic search are fully supported.
 -   Collaborative and privacy-first
     -   Data is always stored locally by default